-(1) Offender responsibilities while in an Oregon Youth Authority (OYA) facility include completion of school, treatment, and work program goals; compliance with the facility behavior rules; and achievement of other program goals set in each offender's individual case plan.

-(2) OYA has an offender behavior management system to promote responsible offender behavior.
-The behavior management system must provide incentives and reinforcement for responsible behavior and consistent Refocus Options for negative behavior.

-(3) The rules in OAR chapter 416, division 470 apply to all OYA close custody facilities.
+- (1) Offender responsibilities while in an Oregon Youth Authority (OYA) facility include completion of school, treatment, and work program goals; compliance with the facility behavior rules; and achievement of other program goals set in each offender's individu- - (2) OYA has an offender behavior management system to promote responsible offender behavior.
+The behavior management system must provide incentives and reinforcement for responsible behavior and consistent Refocus Options for negative behavior. - (3) The rules in OAR chapter 416, division 470 apply to all OYA close custody facilities.
+Stat.
+Auth.: ORS 420A.025